The Only Pacific Northwest Packing List You Need

 • No raincoat is completely waterproof, so don’t get caught up in the lingo.
 Purchase a water resistant/waterproof coat from a reputable brand and you should be good!

 • Pro tip: Do not wash your waterproof gear like other laundry.
-Use this two-step Nikwax detergent instead and your gear will last much longer.
+Use Nikwax detergent instead and your gear will last much longer.

 • These are a great insulating layer or worn by themselves.